vitaviva/compose-weather/README.md

 <!--- Optionally point readers to interesting parts of your submission. -->
 <!--- What are you especially proud of? -->

-**Without GIF, Lottie or other static resources**, <br/>
+- **Without GIF, Lottie or other static resources**, <br/>
-all the UI elements are created by code with Jetpack Compose graphics, animations and custom layout.
+all the UI effects are created by code with Jetpack Compose graphics, animations and custom layout.

 <img src="/results/icons.gif" width="450">

+You can preview the above weather icons in [WeatherConstants.kt](app/src/main/java/com/github/cuteweather/data/WeatherConstants.kt)

+-  The background will change according to the weather

 <img src="/results/video.gif" width="260">&emsp;<img src="/results/video_2.gif" width="260">

 ## :camera_flash: Screenshots
 <!-- You can add more screenshots here if you like -->